-As discussed elsewhere in Section 2.0, if significant residual toluene impact (i.e., indications of residual FPP toluene) is detected during the installation of any pre-clear injection boreholes, a contingent monitoring well/point may be installed for later use as an EFR extraction well or supplemental groundwater monitoring point.
-Also, depending upon the results obtained during the ISCO pilot testing, one or more former injection boreholes may be converted to monitoring wells/points for later use as EFR extraction wells or supplemental groundwater monitoring the July 2015 meeting, the potential use of "vent" wells at the Former Norton/Nashua site was discussed.
-Based on soil vapor readings collected prior to EFR events, all PID readings at non-extraction wells were less than 100 ppmv.
-Therefore, it would be unlikely that vent wells in these areas would result in significant mass removal and no supplemental vent wells are proposed at this time.)
+As discussed elsewhere in Section 2.0, if significant residual toluene impact (i.e., indications of residual FPP toluene) is detected during the installation of any investigation preclear injection boreholes, a contingent monitoring well/point may be installed for later use as an vactruck extraction well or supplemental groundwater monitoring point.
+Also, depending upon the results obtained during the ISCO pilot testing investigation, one or more former injection boreholes may be converted to monitoring wells/points for later use as vactruck extraction wells or supplemental groundwater monitoring of these wells are contingent upon the results of the field screening and ISCO pilot testing investigation and cannot be determined at this time.
+(Note: During the July 2015 meeting, the potential use of "vent" wells at the Former Norton/Nashua site was discussed.
+Based on soil vapor readings collected prior to vactruck events, all PID readings at non-extraction wells were less than 100 ppmv.
+Therefore, it is unlikely that vent wells in these areas would result in significant mass removal and no supplemental vent wells are proposed at this time.)